ag-numbers/sql_tableau_AOV_influence/README.md

 **What are the factors that influence Average Order Value (AOV)?
 What recommendations I can give to business based on findings?**

 **Key insight: It’s not who customers are — it’s how they shop.**
-My analysis revealed that income, age, and ad engagement barely influence spending, while mobile users, loyal members, and omnichannel shoppers deliver the highest order values.
-These findings shaped four clear business actions: optimize mobile, reward loyalty, and simplify online–offline transitions.
+My analysis revealed that income, age, and ad engagement barely influence spending, while mobile users, wants-based intent and omnichannel shoppers deliver the highest order values.
+These findings shaped four clear business actions: optimize mobile journey, focus on targering those who want somthing and simplify online–offline transitions.

 This project helped me deepen my SQL data cleaning and analytical thinking — especially around hypothesis testing and building a clear story in Tableau.